Welcome to EFLsuccess.com!

 Though I rarely have time to update or tinker with this website, you’ll probably find something new every month or two.
 The sidebar’s “Recent Posts” box is a good place to start.
 In addition, our “EFL English Corner” tip (at the bottom of this page) changes monthly.

-While you wait for me to find time to add more things, you can already find A LOT of useful resources and interesting photos at my old (antique?) website: www.krigline.com!
+While you wait for me to find time to add more things, you can already find additional, useful resources and interesting photos at my old (antique?) website: www.krigline.com!

 I also host a website for our friends and former students, including photos and numerous inspirational articles at http://wp.krigline.com/